mongodb/specifications/source/crud/bulk-write.md

 Drivers SHOULD use document sequences ([`OP_MSG`](../message/OP_MSG.rst) payload type 1) for the `ops` and `nsInfo` fields.
 Drivers MUST NOT use document sequences when auto-encryption is enabled.

+The `bulkWrite` command is executed on the "admin" database.

 ### Operations

 The `ops` field is a list of write operation documents.
 The first entry in each document has